 Courpron’s stock salary was cut by $1 million to $3.43 million after his conduct was found to be “contrary to AIG’s expectations,” the company said.
 Courpron and the employee acknowledged a voluntary relationship that had ended, according to New York-based AIG.

 “I apologize for my mistake,” Courpron said in the statement.
 “I am committed to keep moving forward with the ILFC team and Laurette.”

 The Courpron probe followed an anonymous complaint that also alleged that the relationship involved improper use of company assets and inappropriate personnel decisions, according to AIG.
-Those claims were found to be unsubstantiated after a review conducted with outside counsel (AIG), the insurer said.
+Those claims were found to be unsubstantiated after a review conducted with outside counsel (AIG:US), the insurer said.

 Jim Ankner, an AIG spokesman, declined to comment on the IPO prospects.

 O’Neill Says He Would Consider Replacing BOE’s King If Asked

 Goldman Sachs Asset Management Chairman Jim O’Neill said he would consider replacing Mervyn King as governor of the Bank of England if asked.